NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

       additional constant attributes.
 Every output of an op corresponds to a tensor and has an element type and a shape.
 The element types and shapes of the outputs of an op are determined by the inputs and attributes of the op.

    parameter

       In the context of a function graph, a "parameter" refers to what "stands in" for an argument in an ``op`` definition.

+   provenance

+      The term provenance refers to the matching of device code to framework sub-graphs; it is analogous to source code locators in conventional compilers, which associate regions of object code with source files and line numbers.

    quantization

       Quantization refers to the conversion of numerical data into a lower-precision representation.
 Quantization is often used in deep learning to reduce the time and energy needed to perform computations by reducing the size of data transfers and the number of steps needed to perform a computation.
 This improvement in speed and energy usage comes at a cost in terms of numerical accuracy, but deep learning models are often able to function well in spite of this reduced accuracy.

    result